aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 The Aspose.HTML API includes a set of features for downloading video files.
 With this functionality, you can programmatically download videos through your own front end in your own application.
 You may download a video in different formats: in the best available quality or, for example, in low size when you are on a slow or intermittent connection.
 Using the  [VideoFormatInfo](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/videoformatinfo) class, you can select a video format based on some criterion or criteria and specify the desired file extension.

 To download a video file with Aspose.HTML, you should follow a few steps:
-1. Set a URL and file name to download the video.
+1. Set a URL and file name to download a video.
 2. Initialize an instance of the [MultimediaScraper](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimediascraper) class.
 3. Create a multimedia object.
 4. Create a [VideoInfo](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/videoinfo) object.
 5. Select a format based on some criterion or criteria.
 For example, select the first element from the collection of video formats with minimal bitrate and present audio and video codecs.
 6. Specify a video format and full file path for the output file.
-7. Download video using [Download()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/download) method.
+7. Download video using the [Download()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/download) method.

 Here is an example of how to download videos using the API and get information about them.